THOMASELOVE/432-quizzes-2024/quiz2/README.md

 4. Here is a copy of section 0.12 of the main PDF, in a format that lets you easily copy and paste Dr. Love's code chunk for **R packages and setup** into your Quarto file.

-## Code Chunk for R Packages and Setup (from section 0.12 of the Main Document)
+## Code Chunk for R Packages and Setup (from section 0.12 of the Main Document on page 4)

 ```{r}
 #| message: false